• Skip to primary navigation

 These ingredients serve as the base for overnight oats with water.
 Use this to meal prep your oats and add your toppings the morning of so you can switch up the flavors all week!

-• Chia seeds: help thicken while adding a boost of fiber, protein, and B vitamins.
+• Chia seeds: Help thicken while adding a boost of fiber, protein, and B vitamins.
 You can also use ground flax seed or leave these out for thinner oats.

-• Sweetener: a drizzle of honey, maple syrup, or your favorite sweetener is highly recommended.
+• Sweetener: A drizzle of honey, maple syrup, or your favorite sweetener is highly recommended.
 I always add a sweetener to overnight oats, but since these don't use milk, I would not skip it.

 • Cinnamon and vanilla: I love adding cinnamon and vanilla to oats for a warm, cozy flavor.
 Spice things up with a little nutmeg, pumpkin pie, or gingerbread spice!